gruntjs-updater/grunt-closure-dicontainer/README.md

 > DI Container for Google Closure.

-- concise api
+- concise api (resolve A as B with C by D)
 - automatic registration
-- resolving based on types
+- resolving based on type annotations
 - run-time configuration
 - advanced mode compilation friendly